 You can solve this problem by only stopping at well-lit rest stops, diners, and so forth.
 If you can see a squad car parked somewhere close by, that should make you and the family more confident as well.

 Make Sure to Stay Gassed Up and Fully Charged

 You might have a gas-powered car, and if you do, it’s best to start a trip with a full tank.
 You should also not let that tank drop below one-quarter full at any time.
 This way, running out of gas is unlikely.

 If you have an electric vehicle, that’s great for the planet.
+There are several electric vehicles for road trip.
+For example, they are ideal for trips that cross multiple states in a day or for outdoor adventures with a group.
 The problem is that infrastructure does not exist all around the country yet to support such cars.

 If you’ve got an electric car, make sure to charge it fully before you set out on your journey.
 Also, check and see if there are charging stations along your route.
 There are apps that can show you possible charging locations.

 You never count on the car breaking down, but it can happen, and maybe you’re in the middle of nowhere when it does.
 If so, you’ll want to have some food with you if you and the kids have not eaten in a while.